1Jamie/shape_slayer/docs/card-system-design-spec.md

 #### Standard Pack
 - **Reward Type**: Card (30% chance) OR Upgrade (70% chance)
 - **If Card**: 1 card per player from their deck, normal quality distribution
-- **If Upgrade**: Upgrade one card in hand by 1 quality band (white→green, etc.) OR 15 shards
+- **If Upgrade**: Upgrade one card in hand by 1 quality band **for this run only** (white→green, etc.) OR 15 shards (does NOT grant permanent mastery unlock)
 - No bonuses
 - **Difficulty**: Normal

 #### Elite Pack
 - **Reward Type**: Card (40% chance) OR Upgrade (60% chance)
 - **If Card**: 1 card per player from their deck, +10% quality shift, +1 bonus card
+  - **Special**: Elite packs can ignore mastery cap by +1 or +2 levels (temporary jackpot - card is powerful for this run only, does NOT grant permanent mastery unlock)
+  - Example: Precision at mastery 0 can drop as Blue from Elite pack (temporary), but picking it up does NOT unlock mastery 2 permanently
-- **If Upgrade**: Upgrade one card in hand by 1 quality band OR 25 shards
+- **If Upgrade**: Upgrade one card in hand by 1 quality band **for this run only** OR 25 shards (does NOT grant permanent mastery unlock)
 - **Difficulty**: Harder enemies (+15% HP/damage)

 #### Treasure Pack
 - **Reward Type**: Card (50% chance) OR Upgrade (50% chance)
 - **If Card**: 1 card per player from their deck, +20% quality shift, +1 bonus card
-- **If Upgrade**: Upgrade one card in hand by 1 quality band OR 35 shards
+- **If Upgrade**: Upgrade one card in hand by 1 quality band **for this run only** OR 35 shards (does NOT grant permanent mastery unlock)
 - +Health restore (25% max HP)
 - **Difficulty**: Normal

 #### Challenge Pack
 - **Reward Type**: Card (60% chance) OR Upgrade (40% chance)
 - **If Card**: 1 card per player from their deck, +30% quality shift, +2 bonus cards
+  - **Special**: Challenge packs can ignore mastery cap by +1 or +2 levels (temporary jackpot - card is powerful for this run only, does NOT grant permanent mastery unlock)
-- **If Upgrade**: Upgrade one card in hand by 1 quality band OR 50 shards
+- **If Upgrade**: Upgrade one card in hand by 1 quality band **for this run only** OR 50 shards (does NOT grant permanent mastery unlock)
 - +XP boost (+50% XP for room)
 - **Difficulty**: Much harder enemies (+30% HP/damage)